Dental Implants Restoration at College Square Dental

 - Replace a missing tooth without involving adjacent teeth as a bridge does

 - Stabilize full dentures

 - Replace multiple teeth with implant-supported bridges versus partial dentures

 - Replace full removable dentures with fixed bridgework for the upper or lower jaw

-Drs.
-Derrico and Van Beek work with two outstanding surgeons and a cutting-edge dental laboratory so that they can provide an outstanding outcome for your implant treatment.
+Dr. Derrico works with two outstanding surgeons and a cutting-edge dental laboratory so that they can provide an outstanding outcome for your implant treatment.
 Combining the knowledge of both an oral and maxillofacial surgeon and a periodontist gives us the flexibility to coordinate your care for predictable results and superior comfort.
 Good communication is essential between our office, and your surgeon.

 Despite the very high success rate and predictability, implants, like teeth, can develop inflammation or infection resulting in bone loss.
 If not properly taken care of, the final result can be the loss of the implant just like the loss of a tooth in a similar circumstance.
 The care for an implant is simple: brush and floss every day and visit our Lisle, IL dental office for twice-yearly checkups and cleanings.
 It's simple insurance for a great investment.